How I actually feel about Melbourne

 The Queen Victoria Market, known by locals as the ‘Vic Market’ is the place to go if you love food markets.
-I love the food they sell at the stalls here, I would, however, recommend getting there shortly after the market starts to avoid crowds and so that you can sit down while you eat.
+I love the food they sell at the stalls here at the night market, I would, however, recommend getting there shortly after the market starts to avoid crowds and so that you can sit down while you eat.

-My favourite stall is ‘Takis Balls’, they sell a Greek dessert which is similar to a doughnut, drizzled in a topping of your choice (Nutella is my go to).
+My favourite stall is ‘Takis Balls’, they sell a Greek dessert which is similar to a doughnut, drizzled with a topping of your choice (Nutella is my go to).

 This is a seasonal event that normally happens on a Wednesday night throughout most weeks in Winter and Summer so please check the Queen Victoria Market website if you plan on going to make sure that is on.